KonishchevDmitry/investments/README.md

 * **Stock selling simulation:** calculates revenue, profit, taxes and real profit percent which considers taxes into account.
-* **Automatic tax statement generation:** reads broker statements and alters *.dcX file (created by Russian tax program named Декларация) by adding all required information about income from paid dividends.
+* **Automatic tax statement generation:** reads broker statements and alters *.dcX file (created by Russian tax program named Декларация) by adding all required information about income from stock selling, paid dividends and idle cash interest.
 * **Analysis:** calculates average rate of return from cash investments by comparing portfolio performance to performance of a bank deposit in USD and RUB currency with exactly the same investments and monthly capitalization.
   Considers taxes, commissions, dividends and tax deductions when calculates portfolio performance.